depicted-candela/stateless-mind/README.md

       - *Mathematics for Machine Learning*: Chapter 5: Vector Calculus
       - *Calculus, Vol. I*: Chapter 5: Differential Calculus
       - *Calculus, Vol. II*: Part III: Nonlinear Analysis (Differential Calculus of Scalar and Vector Fields)
+      - **Introduction to Calculus and Analysis Vol II (Courant & John)**: Chapter 1: "Functions of Several Variables and Their Derivatives" and Chapter 3: "Developments and Applications of the Differential Calculus".
     - **Technologies/Programming**: Python (SymPy for symbolic computation)
     - **Training Application**: Compute gradients using SymPy, a key step in optimization algorithms covered in *Mathematics for Machine Learning*: Ch.
-7.
+7. Solve selected exercises from Courant & John Vol II, Chapter 3 to build a stronger theoretical intuition for how gradients relate to surfaces and optimization.
   - **Optimization basics (e.g., minima, maxima)**
     - **Chapters**:
       - *Mathematics for Machine Learning*: Chapter 7: Continuous Optimization